rsdefever/mc_examples/README.md

 # mc_examples
 This repository contains a collection of examples for the MoSDeF Cassandra Monte Carlo package.
-With the exception of the final slit pore example, all of the examples can be performed on a modern desktop or laptop in a reasonable period of time (< $\sim$1 hour).
+With the exception of the final slit pore example, all of the examples can be performed on a modern desktop or laptop in a reasonable period of time (< 1-2 hours).

 ## Helpful links
 * MoSDeF Cassandra: [Docs](https://mosdef-cassandra.readthedocs.io), [GitHub](https://github.com/maginngroup/mosdef_cassandra)